District Legislator (Party, Representing):

 Contact me by e-mail: email@example.com

 Legislator Joe Carbone represents the 16th Legislative District which is comprised of the north eastern portion of the Town of Irondequoit.
 Dr. Carbone was elected in 2012, and began his first legislative term on January 1, 2013.
-Currently, he serves as Vice Chairman of the Transportation committee and as a member of the Human Services committee.
+Currently, he serves as an Assistant Majority Leader and Vice Chairman of the Human Services Committee, as well as a member of the Recreation and Education Committee and the Ways and Means Committee.
 During his time as legislator, Dr. Carbone seeks to better Monroe County by helping residents find jobs through Monroe Job Link and support programs that help create and retain local jobs.

 Dr. Carbone is no stranger to hard work and business; he is respected by thousands of patients throughout Monroe County for his success as a Doctor of Podiatric Medicine.
 He has served the community in this capacity for 25 years and owns two practices; one on Titus Avenue in the Town of Irondequoit and one in Brighton.
 Dr. Carbone is involved in many charities and organizations and he serves on the Board of the Directors for the Golisano Children’s Hospital at Strong as well as the Italian Heritage Foundation.
 With his management experience from his private practice and the many organizations and charities he has assisted, Dr. Carbone brings an unique perspective to the Monroe County Legislature.